fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/awards/FundingRollup.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# IDV Funding Rollup [/api/v2/awards/idvs/funding_rollup/]
+# Award Funding Rollup [/api/v2/awards/funding_rollup/]

-This end point returns award metadata summing the total transaction obligations and counting awarding agencies, funding agencies, and federal accounts for an IDV's children and grandchildren.
+This endpoint returns the total transaction obligations and count of awarding agencies, funding agencies, and federal accounts for an award.

 ## POST